The UK General Medical Council Shows a Lack of Understanding of Root Cause Analysis

 Find out more about how TapRooT® includes human factors at:

-We have written several articles about root cause analysis practices in the UK and the need for improvement (see Dr. Death, Healthcare Scandal, Bias & Blame, House of Commons Calls for RCA Training, Highest Number of Serious Incidents. and Not Preventable), but even though a decade has passed, little improvement has occurred.
+We have written several articles about root cause analysis practices in the UK and the need for improvement, including Dr. Death and Half a Million Blunders, but after all this time, little improvement has occurred.

 - poor root cause analysis,